-I’ve always been charmed by simplicity of halftone images and loved the optical illusion they make.
-There are many free on-line tools that you can use to convert any image to a halftone one.
-I got the best results with converting a low resolution political map which gave me an inconsistent and irregular sequence of dots.
+I’ve always been charmed by the simplicity of halftone images and loved the optical illusion they make.
+There are many free online tools that you can use to convert any image to a halftone one.
+I got the best results with converting a low-resolution political map which gave me an inconsistent and irregular sequence of dots.
 The project was very challenging and drilling holes took 3 days!
 But I was happy that I finally upcycled that old piece of plastic and had an excuse to make a picture frame featuring very special reinforcements.

 I prepared the drill bits – 3, 4, 6, 8, 10 and 12 mm.
 Unfortunately, the 12 mm bit was a spade type …

 … that’s why all 12 mm holes had to be pre-drilled with a 3 mm bit.
 That significantly slowed the project down, but the results were good.

 Slowly but surely I was getting there.
 It was crucial to copy the template without any unwanted holes, drilled by mistake.

 Once I finished drilling I cut the map to its final size with my jigsaw and started the sanding process.

 That removed all the pencil lines and prepared the surface for painting.
 I was very happy I could move to woodworking from that point on because processing plastic is very messy and smells awful.